 Honor God with your words and actions

-Oh, I came close to blowing it on Sunday.
+Oh, I came close to blowing it.
 The overwhelming emotions nearly got the best of me.
 I had to talk a walk, get some alone space, and keep close watch over my words.
 My prayer on the porch Sunday night was “God, help me honor you in the coming weeks and months.
 In the struggle, in the transition, may all I say and do bring honor to your name.”

 Acknowledge how the change affects others.